Wales Coast Path (Cardiff)

 Cardiff’s section of the Wales Coast Path

-The Cardiff section of the Wales Coast Path covers 15.60km and forms a continuous link with Newport to the east and the Vale of Glamorgan (via Penarth) to the west, as part of the South Wales Coast & Severn Estuary region (region 8).
+The Cardiff section of the Wales Coast Path covers 15.60km and forms a continuous link with Newport to the east and the Vale of Glamorgan (via Penarth) to the west.
+This section is part of the South Wales Coast & Severn Estuary Region 8.

 Things to do